 Wells Fargo Stockbroker Sanctioned For Unauthorized Trading

-Frank A. Tegge, of East Lansing, Michigan, a stockbroker formerly registered with Wells Fargo Advisors, LLC, has been fined $10,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity based upon consenting to findings that he placed unauthorized transactions in a customer’s investment account.
-Letter of Acceptance, Waiver and Consent, No. 2015047444601 (July 6, 2017).
+Elizabeth Ann Guarino of Woodbury New York a stockbroker formerly registered with Wells Fargo Clearing Services has been fined $10,000.00 and suspended for fifteen months from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity supported by findings that (1) Guarino executed unauthorized trades in a customer’s account and (2) Guarino gave the customer bad investment advice concerning speculative energy securities during the period in which she was associated with Wells Fargo.
+Letter of Acceptance Waiver and Consent No. 2017055883501 (Nov.
+1, 2019).

 According to the AWC, between March of 2014 and April of 2016, inappropriate advice had been provided by Guarino to BF, a conservative Wells Fargo investor.
 BF had little experience with investments and depended on Guarino to advise her with regard to producing income from her investment portfolio to supplement her social security income while she was in retirement.